 Tamar Pincus reports no disclosures

+‘The Article Processing Charge was funded by the authors.

 ABSTACT

 Objective: to identify predictors of prognosis and trial outcomes in prospective studies of people with chronic headache

 Methods: A systematic review of published literature in peer-reviewed journals.
 We included a) randomised controlled trials (RCTs) of interventions for chronic headache that reported subgroup analyses and b) prospective cohort studies, published in English, since 1980.
 Participants included adults with chronic headache (including; chronic headache, chronic migraine, chronic tension-type headache with or without medication overuse headache respectively).